Commonly Asked Questions

 What if I have a concern while visiting a patient?

-Volunteers are instructed to call Mayo Hospice at any time during the visit if they have a question or concern.
+Volunteers are instructed to call the Mayo Clinic Hospice office at any time during the visit if they have a question or concern.
 An "on-call" nurse is available after office hours for consultation.
 A hospice nurse will come to the home if needed.

 What personal qualities are sought in a hospice volunteer?